Libor Michálek: Drobil case

 Prime Minister Petr Nečas defended Drobil, and called Michálek untrustworthy despite his public reputation as a whistleblower.
 Having vowed to fight corruption, losing a minister to corruption charges was damaging for the Civic Democrats.
 The Drobil incident was the first of several high-profile resignations.
 On 21 December 2010, Czech Police Chief Oldrich Martinu resigned after Interior Minister Radek John's month-long call for his ouster, in part due to mishandling of the Drobil case.
 Michálek returned to the State Environmental Fund as a financial analyst in 2011.
 In September 2012, the Drobil case was suspended indefinitely due to a lack of evidence.
 From February 2013, the case against Knetig was also suspended due to insufficient evidence.

+In 2011, the Czech Endowment Fund Against Corruption awarded Michálek first prize for his whistleblowing role in the Environment Ministry corruption scandal.
+The Charter 77 Foundation also awarded Michálek the 2011 František Kriegel Prize for "brave, consistent and uncompromising fight against corruption in government".